In the series “why wouldn’t I put this out public instead of just saving it to my own notes”: Moving the Zabbix database to a new database server.

 Step 2: Preparing the new database

-Use the usual mysql commands to create the new database and correct user and permissions on the new server: create database, create user, grant all privileges.
+Use the usual MySQL/MariaDB commands from Zabbix documentation to create the new database and correct user and permissions on the new server.
+Username syntax for remote access (instead of or in addition to 'zabbix'@'localhost'

 Use the password you are using in Zabbix server configurations.

-Do not import any SQL schema at this point, we want an empty database to start with.
+Do not import any Zabbix-provided SQL schema at this point, we want an empty database to start with.

 Step 3: Importing the database on the new server